If you hire employees there is information that you need to secure for your records and forms that you must complete.

 A Form W-4 remains in effect until the employee gives you a new one.
 If employees claim exemption from income tax withholding, they must give you a new Form W-4 each year.
 If an employee gives you a Form W-4 that replaces an existing Form W-4, begin withholding no later than the start of the first payroll period ending on, or after the 30th day, from the date you received the replacement Form W-4.
 For exceptions and invalid Forms W-4, refer to Publication 15 Circular E, Employer's Tax Guide.

-You may also refer your employees to the withholding allowance calculator.
+You may also refer your employees to the tax withholding estimator.
 Remember that this application is to help employees to ensure that they do not have too much or too little income tax withheld from their pay.
 It is not a replacement for Form W-4, but most people will find it more accurate and easier to use than the worksheets that accompany Form W-4.
 They may use the results of this program to help them complete a new Form W-4, which they will submit to their employer.
 Special rules may apply to agricultural employers.
 For more information, please refer to Publication 51 Circular A, Agricultural Employer's Tax Guide.